keenanpayne/keenanpayne.com/posts/trust-suspicion.md

 Third-party libraries can be a playground where ideas and paradigms are conceived and proven.
 Sometimes these become standardized.
 It's part of how the web evolves.

-Third-party libraries can also add more of everything—complexity, room for error, code shipped, dependency hell, abstraction from lower-level technologies—making the experience worse for developers and users alike.
+Third-party libraries can also add more of everything—complexity, room for error, code shipped, dependency hell, abstraction from lower-level technologies.
+These can make the experience worse for developers and users alike.

 But there's no denying that some libraries provide an elegant API that makes writing code more effortless, enabling us to solve _real-world problems_ with less effort.